milojezek/milojezek/README.md

-## 👋 Hi, my name is Miloslav Ježek
-- 🌱 I'm currently learning Computer Science, Python and testing
+- 🌱 Currently learning Computer Science, Python and testing
-- 👀 After mastering the basics: Python GUI and game libraries
+- 👀 After mastering the basics >>> Python GUI and game libraries
 - 📫 You can reach me on LinkedIn

 <!---